 Part of me knows that it 20 years that I will be self-insured.
 So why waste the money, right?
 Good question.
 I’ve asked myself the same thing and my conclusion comes with losing my father in his late 60’s due to heart disease and Type II diabetes.

 Although I’m in excellent health now, I always play the “what if” card.
 And there’s some reassurance that from the ages of 54-64, my family will have that much more to take care of them if something happens to me.

 Do I Need to Take a Medical Exam to Purchase 20 Year Term?

-While yes, there are 20 year term polices that require no medical exam, it’s typically not suggested if you in good health.
+While yes, there are no medical exam term life insurance policies, it’s typically not suggested if you in good health.
 The exam is very basic – just like going to your doctor office; expect the nurse comes to you!.

 Every time I’ve had a medical exam, a traveling nurse has either came to my house or office and it literally took less than 20 minutes.
 It’s very simple and they are often willing to work around your schedule.
 FYI, I prefer if they can come to my house in the mornings since you are usually required to fast and I don’t like going too long without eating something.

 What do you do with Your Insurance Policy After 20 Years Expires?

 Good question.
 First things first.
 If you are truly worried about it, then you might want to consider just buying a 30 term life insurance policy.
 Yes, it will cost a bit more; but at least you’ll be rest assured that you’re covered for another decade.
 If you’re still dead set on a 20 year term insurance policy, then read on….

 Typically, your insurance life insurance company will give you the choice to continue your policy on an “annual renewable basis”.
 What does that mean?
 That means that you can keep your policy in force by continuing to pay the premiums.
 I’m sure you’re wondering what the catch is.
 The catch is that annual premium is now determined based on your current age which means it will be much higher; not what you locked in 20 years ago.